igorline/slither_wiki/Detector-Documentation.md

 }
 ```
 `Constant` was deployed with Solidity 0.4.25.
 Bob writes a smart contract interacting with `Constant` in Solidity 0.5.0.
-All the calls to `get` reverts, breaking Bob's smart contract execution.
+All the calls to `get` revert, breaking Bob's smart contract execution.

 ### Recommendation
-Ensure that the attributes of contracts compiled prior Solidity 0.5.0 are correct.
+Ensure that the attributes of contracts compiled prior to Solidity 0.5.0 are correct.

 ## Reentrancy vulnerabilities
 ### Configuration